Crane1195/DIYB0XX/WoodB0XX/README.md

 ![image](https://i.imgur.com/8v1nStO.jpg)

-The only picture I could find of the finished pure wooden B0XX, with the dween that just showed up.
+The only picture I could find of the finished pure wooden B0XX, with the Arduino that just showed up.

 ![image](https://i.imgur.com/mLYnbQ7.jpg)